benjvi/seven-ways-to-install-cert-manager/3-tanzu-package/README.md

 In this case, we used the package config to specify a custom namespace to deploy into.
 As per [this slack thread](https://vmware.slack.com/archives/C01BJMUJK19/p1621605114154400) the namespace needs to be set to "cert-manager" otherwise the installed package won't work.

+Note - to cleanup tanzu packages, you currently need to delete the `InstalledPackage` *before* the `ServiceAccount`. `kapp-controller` uses the `ServiceAccount` to cleanup package resources on deletion.
+There is currently [an issue open](https://github.com/vmware-tanzu/carvel-kapp-controller/issues/34) to handle this dependency better.

 # Why

 ## Pros